ropeycovers/typescript-x/learnings.md

 - Typescript documentation refers to running `tsc` as **compilation**.

-- Most often I think compilation refers to creation of a (_significantly?_) lower-level language.
+- I think that compilation means to converting original source code to a (_significantly?_) lower-level language.

-- I consider `tsc` does **transpilation** because it translates to a similarly high level language - JavaScript.
+- `tsc` does **transpilation** because it translates to a similarly high level language - JavaScript.

-- For compilation, I think of things like from C to assembly language (or machine code) or from Java to bytecode.
+- **Compilation examples** would be, for example, C to assembly language/machine code or from Java to bytecode.

 ### TypeScript as Superset of JavaScript

 - `tsc` will output targets even if compilation fails.

-- This is the default because TypeScript is a superset of JavaScript and must therefore support legacy JS.
+- This is the default because TypeScript is a superset of JavaScript.

 - `tsc --noEmitOnError` overrides the default.
 With or without this switch, `tsc` compilation failures will still report the failure reasons and return